 5. Where it is?
 Location & Map

 The buildings of the National Museum are located all around Prague (and also the rest of the Czech Republic).
-The main building which is closed for reconstruction (see more details above) is located directly at the top of Wenceslas Square (Wenceslas Square 68, 115 79 Prague 1).
+The main building is located directly at the top of Wenceslas Square (Wenceslas Square 68, 115 79 Prague 1).
 You won’t get inside, but you can still take beautiful pictures of the museum’s exterior.
 It’s well worth visiting, especially during the dark.

 6. Opening Hours, Tickets & Entrance Fee